-As in Step 3, assess how well you think the patient will follow through with this in a crisis, and discuss with them any barriers that might come up.
+As in Step 3, assess how well you think the patient will follow through with this in a crisis and discuss barriers that might come up.

 Step 5.
 Professionals to contact for help

 Add any mental health, substance abuse, health care or other types of counselors and providers such as clergy or specialty providers that may be of support or assistance to the patient.
 If the client has no current connections to a professional they could ask for help, see Item 3: Referral, above.